 Major festivals and events

 Due to COVID-19, this section of our website may not have the latest updates regarding externally-run events.
-Most events in the near future have been cancelled, although some are now adapting to Government guidelines and are able to go ahead.
+All events in the near future have been cancelled.

 We will endeavour to remove cancelled events and add new dates where events are rearranged as soon as we are made aware of changes.
 If an event you are due to attend is not run by the National Park Authority, please contact the event organiser directly.

 If you are only a short distance away and thinking of exercising here, please follow our guidelines for accessing the National Park responsibly.

 The National Park will be here waiting for you to enjoy fully when it is safe to do so and we look forward to welcoming you back then.